What Is a Car Insurance Deductible

 In most cases, you don't write a separate check to your insurance company.
 Instead, if your claim is approved for $4,000 and you have a $500 deductible, your insurer sends you (or the repair shop) a check for $3,500.
 You then pay the full repair bill, which includes your $500 deductible portion.

 If the damage to your vehicle is less than your deductible amount, filing a claim makes no financial sense.
-For example, if you have a $1,000 deductible and your repair costs only $800, you'd pay the entire amount out-of-pocket anyway, and filing a claim could potentially increase your future premiums.
-Learn more about how much your insurance goes up after an accident before deciding to file.
+For example, if you have a $1,000 deductible and your repair costs only $800, you'd pay the entire amount out-of-pocket anyway — and filing a claim could potentially increase your future premiums.
+Learn more about when filing a small claim is worth it versus paying out of pocket.

 Choosing the Right Deductible: Balance Premium Savings with Affordability